austral/austral.github.io/tutorial/modules.md

 # Interfaces and Implementations

-Austral separates modules into a _module interface_ file and a _module body_
+Austral separates modules into a _module interface_ file, with file extension `.aui`, and a _module body_ file, with file extension `.aum`.
-file.

 The point of separating interfaces and implementations is readability: the interface describes all the things module's declarations that are public and